cambridge-ceu/csd3/applications/akt.md

 test.sh
 ```

-then `akt` is available in the current directory.
+then `akt` is available in the current directory and used by `test/test.sh`.

 Alternatively, one can clone the latest version from GitHub